-In this article, we’ll be looking at some of the different types of power drill on the market in the UK to help you build up a decent toolkit.
+In this article, we’ll be looking at some of the different types of power drill on the market to help beginners become more informed when buying a drill for the first time.

 How will you use your drill?

-Knowing how you’ll be using your drill immediately limits your options when it comes to choosing the right type of machine for you.
+Knowing how you’ll use your drill immediately limits your options when choosing the right type of machine for you.

-If you’re mainly interested in doing little jobs around the house, such as hanging pictures, putting up shelves and building flatpack furniture, a drill driver will probably be the best option for you as these double-up as powered screwdrivers.
+If you’re mainly interested in doing little jobs around the house, such as hanging pictures, putting up shelves and building flatpack furniture, a drill driver, which doubles up a powered screwdriver, will probably be the best option for you.

 If you think you might one day need to drill into concrete or brickwork, the drill driver won’t have the capabilities to handle this type of work.
 You’ll need, at least, a combi drill to do that.